philc/book-notes/bringing up bebe - druckerman.md

   * In Paris, snacks are not used to distract and soothe kids.
 They're not given kids menus, they don't snack between meals.
   * "Parents take for granted that, while kids will prefer certain tastes over others, the flavor of each vegetable is inherently rich and interesting.
-Parents see it as their job to bring th echild around to appreciating this.
+Parents see it as their job to bring the child around to appreciating this.
 They believe that just as they must teach the child how to sleep, how to wait, and how to say bonjour, they must teach her how to eat."
   * Suggests talking about the expected sound sand textures of new food, to engage the child and get them to